What's Next For Gold Following FOMC?

 Technical Picture

 In our weekly outlook, we show the weekly chart for big picture support and resistance areas.
-GLD finished the week below its 50 week moving average, and has support levels at 118 (from a December 2016 upward support line), and solid horizontal support at 116 near the 100 week moving average.
-GLD could easily find a bottom here, although 118 might be a better long entry point.
+GLD finished the week below its 50-week moving average, and has support levels at 118 (from a December 2016 upward support line) and a solid horizontal support at 116 near the 100-week moving average.
+It could easily find a bottom here, although 118 might be a better long entry point.
 If GLD falls convincingly below 116, then bulls will want to find support at the 114 price level.

 To the upside, any break above 121 will want to target 124.
 We would expect heavy resistance at the 124 price level, which corresponds roughly to the $1,300 level in gold futures.